 The following are the material accounting policies applied by the Fund in preparing its financial statements.
-These policies have been consistently applied to all the years / periods presented, unless otherwise stated.

 A. Cash and cash equivalents

 Cash and cash equivalents comprise deposits with banks, cash held with broker in trading account and with custodian in investment account.